Liguasan Marsh

 Liguasan Marsh, also known as Ligawasan Marsh, is the largest swamp and marsh area in south-central Mindanao, Philippines.
 It spans approximately 2,200 square kilometers (850 sq mi) across the provinces of Cotabato, Maguindanao del Norte, Maguindanao del Sur, and Sultan Kudarat.
 About 300 square kilometers (120 sq mi) of the marsh is designated as a game refuge and bird sanctuary.

-The marsh is part of a complex river system featuring freshwater lakes, ponds, and marshes in the Mindanao River basin.
+The marsh is part of a complex river system featuring freshwater lakes, ponds, and marshes in the Mindanao River Basin.
 It actually consists of two adjoining basins: Liguasan Marsh and Libungan Marsh, each with distinct water regimes.
-Approximately 5,000 hectares of old-growth forest remain within the marsh, contributing to its rich biodiversity.
+Approximately 5,000 hectares of old-growth forest remain within the marsh.

 Biodiversity

-Liguasan Marsh is recognized as an Important Bird Area (IBA) due to its significance for bird species conservation.
-Several threatened species have been recorded in the marsh, including the Philippine eagle, though recent information on their status is limited.
-The relatively extensive lowland forests in the marsh likely support populations of other threatened and restricted-range birds from the Mindanao and Eastern Visayas Endemic Bird Area.

-Liguasan Marsh is also an important wetland, supporting resident or non-breeding populations of various waterbirds such as herons, egrets, rails, shorebirds, and ducks.
-Among these species are a Mindanao-endemic subspecies of the Little grebe (Tachybaptus ruficollis cotabato) and the Comb-crested jacana, the latter being observed only in this region within the Philippines.

-In addition, it is one of the last strongholds for both of the only native crocodilians in the country: the critically endangered and endemic Philippine Crocodile and the Saltwater Crocodile.
+At least 92 species of birds, dozens of fish species, six species of reptiles and five species of amphibians are recorded to live in the area.
+The marshland is the only area in the Philippines where the Comb-crested Jacana can be sighted according to the Haribon Foundation.
+The place is also one of the few places in the country where there are populations of the Philippine crocodile and the Estuarine crocodile, and in the forested area of the march, the Philippine eagle.